High-speed rail in Australia: Speed records

-The Australian rail speed record is presently held by Queensland Rail's Electric Tilt Train, which achieved 210km/h during a test run on 23 May 1999.
+The Australian rail speed record is presently held by Queensland Rail's Electric Tilt Train, which achieved 210 km/h during a test run on 23 May 1999.
 It remains the only time a train in Australia has exceeded 200 km/h.
 Modifications to the tracks were required to achieve the record speed.

+Conversely, the narrow gauge portion of the Ghan passenger service in 1980, was noted as having an average speed of 17mph or a little over 27 km/h.
+The narrow gauge portion of the journey from Marree to Alice Springs covered a distance of 539 miles or 869 kilometres.

 The earliest known reference to Australia's "fastest train" dates from 1916, when the Melbourne Express (later known as The Overland) introduced a faster timetable between Murray Bridge and Wolseley, achieving an average speed of 35 mph, and a maximum of 58 mph.

-The Kalgoorlie Prospector was often referred to "Australia's fastest train" upon its introduction in 1971, however this claim was based on its end-to-end average speed of 85km/h, rather than maximum speed; the Prospector has never held the maximum speed record.
-The WAGR WCA class railcars had a design speed of 145km/h, but seldom exceeded 130km/h in service.
+The Kalgoorlie Prospector was often referred to "Australia's fastest train" upon its introduction in 1971, however this claim was based on its end-to-end average speed of 85 km/h, rather than maximum speed; the Prospector has never held the maximum speed record.
+The WAGR WCA class railcars had a design speed of 145 km/h, but seldom exceeded 130 km/h in service.
 A trial run on 30 and 31 March 1987 cut two hours from the previous schedule, and reached speeds as high as 150 kph.

-The News South Wales XPT broke the record during a test run on 9 September 1981, where it reached 183km/h.
-It broke its own record 11 years later, on 18 September 1992, reaching 193km/h.
-On both occasions the maximum speed achieved fell short of the target speed of 200km/h.
+The New South Wales XPT broke the record during a test run on 9 September 1981, where it reached 183 km/h.
+It broke its own record 11 years later, on 18 September 1992, reaching 193 km/h.
+On both occasions the maximum speed achieved fell short of the target speed of 200 km/h.